blckbx/bitcoin-selfcompile-guide/README.md

-# How to self-compile Bitcoin client (libre-relay)
+# How to self-compile Bitcoin

 1) Install dependencies